Table of Contents

 setLimit() | Limits which currency conversions are returned using the limit parameter.
 Comma-separated (no space) values.
 Optional. |

-Easily convert amounts between currencies using our Currency API and PHP SDK.
-This method provides a streamlined response, optimizing performance and reducing data overhead.
+Easily convert amounts between currencies using our Currency API and PHP SDK — a straightforward php currency converter api workflow.

 Let's convert 100 USD to GBP with the PHP SDK: